 North Carolina vs. UConn Women's Basketball Predictions & Picks - December 10

-Sunday's contest at Mohegan Sun Arena has the No. 17 UConn Huskies (5-3) squaring off against the No. 24 North Carolina Tar Heels (6-3) at 5:00 PM ET (on December 10).
-Our computer prediction projects a lopsided 73-61 victory, heavily favoring UConn.
+Sunday's contest at Mohegan Sun Arena has the No. 17 UConn Huskies (5-3) matching up with the No. 24 North Carolina Tar Heels (6-3) at 5:00 PM ET (on December 10).
+Our computer prediction projects a lopsided 73-61 win, heavily favoring UConn.

-The Tar Heels are coming off of an 81-66 victory over UNC Greensboro in their last game on Wednesday.
+The Tar Heels are coming off of an 81-66 victory against UNC Greensboro in their last game on Wednesday.

-The Tar Heels head into this matchup after an 81-66 victory against UNC Greensboro on Wednesday.
-The Huskies head into this matchup following a 90-63 victory over Ball State on Wednesday.
-In the Tar Heels' win, Lexi Donarski led the way with a team-high 22 points (adding three rebounds and one assist).
-Aaliyah Edwards scored a team-best 18 points for the Huskies in the victory.
+Last time out, the Tar Heels won on Wednesday 81-66 against UNC Greensboro.
+The Huskies' most recent contest on Wednesday ended in a 90-63 win over Ball State.
+In the win, Lexi Donarski paced the Tar Heels with 22 points.
+Aaliyah Edwards scored a team-leading 18 points for the Huskies in the win.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!